panda3d/panda3d-docs/pipeline/gltf-files.rst

 You should instead use the ``gltf-viewer`` utility that is included with panda3d-gltf, since it ensures that the panda3d-gltf plug-in is being used.
-It also includes a default PBR shader that is able to render any PBR materials are specified by the glTF asset.
+It also includes a default PBR shader that is able to render any PBR materials that are specified by the glTF asset.

 Embedding Binary Data
 ---------------------